 There are two types of health professional shortage designations: Health Professional Shortage Areas (HPSAs) and Medically Underserved Areas or Populations (MUAs/MUPs).
 Both designations consider primary care physician-to-population ratios, other high-need indicators (poverty levels, percent of the population that is elderly, infant death rate and rate of low birth weight), and barriers to access care.
 Designations are required for placement of health professionals under the National Health Service Corps and waiver programs for foreign physicians.
-Designations are also necessary for the location of community and migrant health centers and rural health clinics, programs that provide health care to underserved populations.
+Designations are also necessary for the location of community and migrant health centers and rural health clinics, programs that provide health care to underserved populations

 Bureau of Health Professions, Shortage Designation Branch.
-Find a HPSA by address.